-It is important that school and college can recognise that children are capable of abusing their peers, and that this abuse can include physical abuse, sexting, 'upskirting', initiation/ hazing, sexual violence and harassment.
+It is important that school and college can recognise that children are capable of abusing their peers, and that this abuse can include bullying, physical abuse, sexting, initiation/ hazing, upskirting, sexual violence and harassment.
 The school's values, ethos and behaviour policies provide the platform for staff and students to clearly recognise that abuse is abuse and it should never be tolerated or diminished in significance.
 It should be recognised that there is a gendered nature to peer on peer abuse i.e. that it is more likely that girls will be victims and boys perpetrators.

 Schools should recognise the impact of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence this policy is referring to sexual offences under the Sexual Offences Act 2003 as described below:
+When referring to sexual violence this policy is referring to sexual offences under the Sexual This means that in our school: